PRINCE-PRASAD/PRINCE-PRASAD/README.md

 - 👯 I’m looking to collaborate for `Dev Projects`

-- 🤔 I’m looking for help with `Data Structures and Algorithms`
+- 🤔 I’m looking for help with `Data Structures`

 - 💬 Ask me about anything, Except Maths :sweat_smile: